 |6 months and up||6-9 diapers|

-So, if using a All In One Diaper and you are washing your diapers at first every two days, you would want to buy about 24 diapers.
+So, if using an All In One Diaper and you are washing your diapers at first every two days, you would want to buy about 24 diapers.

-In some cases AIO’s come with a pocket to insert a stuffer in for extra nighttime protection.
-Usually, a stuffer will be included with the purchase of the diaper, but sometimes it is nice to buy a couple extra stuffers for just-in-case situations.
+In some cases, AIO’s come with a pocket to insert a stuffer in for extra nighttime protection.
+Usually, a stuffer will be included with the purchase of the diaper, but sometimes it is nice to buy a couple of extra stuffers for just-in-case situations.

-After determining the type of cloth diaper you will want to consider these additional options to your cloth diaper choose.
+After determining the type of cloth diaper you will want to consider these additional options to your cloth diaper choice.

 How much do Cloth Diapers cost?

-Regular cloth diapers tend to be less expensive then organic cloth diapers.
-For example the bumGenius One Size costs about $17.95, while the bumGenius Organic AIO One size costs about $24.95.
+Regular cloth diapers tend to be less expensive than organic cloth diapers.
+For example, the bumGenius One-Size costs about $17.95, while the bumGenius Organic AIO One size costs about $24.95.

 Keep in mind that depending on the manufacturer if you buy in quantities (usually 3, 6, or 12) the price of the cloth diapers will decrease usually by 10-15%.
 The savings will add up over time versus disposables.

-What Else Do I Need to Buy with for Cloth Diapers
+What Else Do I Need to Buy for Cloth Diapers

-You might want to purchase a diaper sprayer which can easily be attached to your toilet to flush the solids out of a dirty diaper.
+You might want to purchase a diaper sprayer that can easily be attached to your toilet to flush the solids out of a dirty diaper.